arp82/samples-for-react-testing-library-training/03 Testing redux/README.md

 - The same here for reducers test files
 - The same here for api files tests
 - The same here for components file tests
+- Tests samples for events onChange, onScroll, etc....
+- Tests samples for useSuscribeToScroll
+- Tests samples using ref an useRef hook
+-
+-